 Vicki is an advisory trustee of the Trust.
-Vicki was the Chief Executive of Friendship House in Manukau, Auckland from 1998 to 2015.
-Prior to that she spent time in education and church work.
-During her time at Friendship House she focused on developing best practice service delivery in the vibrant and complex communities of Counties/Manukau.
-In her efforts to identify what works, Vicki has spent the last few years exploring the concepts and practices of social enterprise, and has recently completed a Master’s degree focusing on the benefits of business acquisition for the sustainability of social enterprises.
-She is currently involved in a range of governance and consultancy activities.
-Her experience in governance, management, strategic planning, ministry and social services gives her a strong base from which to support The Butterfly Trust.
+She is a self-employed director, consultant, and coach, working primarily in the Community Sector.
+Previously she has spent time in education, church work, and from 1998-2015 as Chief Executive of Friendship House in Manukau, Auckland.
+She lives in Mangere, a vibrant and diverse community.
+Vicki has spent the last few years exploring the concepts and practices of social enterprise, and completed her Master’s degree focusing on the benefits of business acquisition for the sustainability of community organisations.
+Her experience in governance, management, strategic planning, ministry and social services gives her a strong base from which to support the Butterfly Trust.
 Vicki is a member of the New Zealand Institute of Directors.

 Benson is an advisory trustee of the Trust.
 He is from the village of Fanrereo in North Ambrym in Vanuatu.
-He is the head teacher of Sangalai Centre School in the Maskelyne Islands, South Malekula in Vanuatu.
-Benson has been guiding the work of the Trust in South Malekula and advising it on local custom and Ni-Van affairs since 2010.
-He has lead responsibility for the distribution of the Trust’s secondary school subsidy fund in the Maskelyne Islands.
+He is the head teacher of Aulua Centre School in Central Malekula in Vanuatu.
+Prior to this appointment Benson was the head teacher of Sangalai Centre School in the Maskelyne Islands.
+Benson has been guiding the work of the Trust in Malekula and advising it on local custom and Ni-Van affairs since 2010.

 Michael is an advisory trustee of the Trust with a special interest in education programmes.
 He is the director of the MW Group Consulting Pty Ltd. He has held senior executive positions in health, education and community services departments in a number of State jurisdictions in Australia, following a career as an academic in Child Development at the University of Tasmania.
 In 2007 – 8 he chaired the National Children’s Services Committee and chaired the Commonwealth/State group charged with developing an Early Years Learning Framework to guide children’s services in Australia.
 In Tasmania he led the community recovery strategy following the Port Arthur shootings and maintains a significant interest in community and organisational responses to disaster.
 Michael has chaired and been a Board member of a number of agencies in the human services sector, including as a member of the Council of Victoria University for six years.
 Michael is a Fellow and former Board member of the Institute of Public Administration, Australia (Victorian division).